 Bring the rice and water to boil, cover and reduce heat to simmer, then cook for 25-35 minutes or until the water has just evaporated.
 The cooking time will vary slightly depending on how much rice you are making.
 Once the water has evaporated remove the pot from the heat and fluff the rice with a fork.

 Microplane Grater – This is an essential kitchen tool!
-It’s perfect for any type of citrus zest and can be used to grate hard cheese, chocolate and even fresh ginger.
+It’s perfect for any type of citrus zest and can also be used to grate hard cheese, chocolate or even fresh ginger.